Duality for relative logarithmic de Rham-Witt sheaves on semistable schemes over $\mathbb{F}_q[[t]]$: Purity

 In \cite{satoncv}, Sato generalized the definition of logarithmic de Rham-Witt sheaves from smooth varieties to more general varieties, and proved that they share similar properties on normal crossing varieties.

 Let $Z$ be a variety over $k$ of dimension $d$.
 For a non-negative integer $m$ and a positive integer $n>0$, we denote by $C^{\bullet}_n(Z,m)$ the following complex of \'etale sheaves on X

-where $i_x$ is the natural map $x \to Z$, and $\partial$ denotes the sum of Kato's boundary maps (see \cite[0.7]{jssduality}\cite{katoresiduemap}). \begin{definition} \begin{itemize} \item[(i)] The $m$th homological logarithmic Hodge-Witt sheaf is defined as the 0-th cohomology sheaf $\mathscr{H}^0(C^{\bullet}_n(Z,m)) $ of the complex $C^{\bullet}_n(Z,m)$, and denoted by $\nu_{n,Z}^m$. \item[(ii)] The $m$th cohomological Hodge-Witt sheaf is the image of and denoted by $\lambda_{n,Z}^m$. \end{itemize}
+where $i_x$ is the natural map $x \to Z$, $Z^i$ is the set of codimension $i$ points, and $\partial$ denotes the sum of Kato's residue maps (see \cite[1.7]{jssduality}\cite{katoresiduemap}). \begin{definition} \begin{itemize} \item[(i)] The $m$th homological logarithmic Hodge-Witt sheaf is defined as the 0-th cohomology sheaf $\mathscr{H}^0(C^{\bullet}_n(Z,m)) $ of the complex $C^{\bullet}_n(Z,m)$, and denoted by $\nu_{n,Z}^m$. \item[(ii)] The $m$th cohomological Hodge-Witt sheaf is the image of and denoted by $\lambda_{n,Z}^m$. \end{itemize}

 \end{definition} \begin{remark} If $Z$ is smooth, then $\nu_{n,Z}^m=\lambda_{n,Z}^m=\Wno_{Z,\log}^m$, but in general $ \lambda_{n,Z}^m \subsetneq \nu_{n,Z}^m $ \cite[Rmk.
 4.2.3]{satoncv}. \end{remark}